-The assumption of this policy is that it is evolutionary.
-Environmental Justice or EJ (also known as Environmental Equity or EE) policies and activities will continue to develop, as appropriate, through the normal course of the Illinois EPA's regulatory and programmatic duties.
-Illinois EPA recognizes that this policy will not alone achieve environmental equity in all instances.
+EJ policies and activities will continue to be developed through the normal course of the Illinois EPA's regulatory and programmatic duties.
+Illinois EPA recognizes that this policy alone will not achieve environmental equity.
 Moreover, public and private commitment to the implementation of this policy is needed to achieve the goals of this policy and to promote environmental equity in this State.

 - to ensure that communities are not disproportionately impacted by degradation of the environment or receive a less than equitable share of environmental protection and benefits;

 - to strengthen the public's involvement in environmental decision-making, including in permitting and regulation, and where practicable, enforcement matters;

 - to ensure that Illinois EPA personnel develop common practices when implementing EJ concepts into Agency programs; and

 - to ensure that the Illinois EPA continues to evaluate and adapt its EJ strategy to safeguard the environment and the health of the residents of Illinois, promote environmental equity in the administration of its programs, and be responsive to the communities it serves.